apoc146/Team-Heisenbug/README.md

 <b>Problem Statement</b>
 Find better ways to save lives and prevent economic losses through mechanisms to predict, prevent, or manage the impact of natural disasters.

 A natural disaster evolves over multiple phases. and in each of these, the necessary and precautionary measures taken vary.
 With slight nuances in each of these methods over a phase, we believe we can save more lives and reduce the socio-economic damage to our society.
-Considering the wide span of the problem statement, we propose an application comprising the following as a comprehensive solution.
+Considering the wide span of the problem statement, we propose a <b>web application</b> comprising the following as a comprehensive solution.
 Following are the components in our application, its working and how they will assist the community:

 1) <b>Prepare</b><br>
 	1.1) STEP 0 - Displaying precautionary measures,disaster resistance structure guidance,important medical procedures,important contacts etc. to assist a confused user with immediate first aid and guidance about the best possible step at the moment